DiogoSoares3/Machine-Learning-Challenge/README.md

 # Machine Learning Challenge

 The description of the problem is written in the PDF file in the root of the project.
-The code to solve this specific problem is in the "notebooks" directory.
+The code to solve this specific problem is in the `notebooks` directory.
 After some interpretation of the problem and some exploratory data analysis, a machine learning model was created that could predict, with 95% recall, new trucks that could have failures in their air system.
 The PDF file containing the challenge description has 16 questions that will be answered below.

 Since the first 4 questions are related to problem interpretation, they'll be answered below.
-Questions 5 to 12 will be answered in the notebook file in the "notebooks" directory.
-Finally, questions 13 to 16 will be answered in this README file with references to the "api" directory, where the best chosen model was put into production..
+Questions 5 to 12 will be answered in the notebook file in the `notebooks` directory.
+Finally, questions 13 to 16 will be answered in this README file with references to the `api` directory, where the best chosen model was put into production..

 ## Challenge Activities